rnewton5/rnewton5.github.io/_posts/2018-01-03-faulty-robot-problem.markdown

     }
   }

-  // remove this node from the list of visited nodes visitedNodes.pop_back();
+  // remove this node from visitedNodes visitedNodes.pop_back();

-  // if the stoppingPoint flag was never set to false we add this node to the list of stopping points if it hasn't already been added if (isStoppingPoint) {
+  if (isStoppingPoint) {
-    if (std::find(stoppingPoints.begin(), stoppingPoints.end(), currentNode) == stoppingPoints.end()) {
+    // if stoppintPoints doesn't already contain this node, we add this node to stoppintPoints if (std::find(stoppingPoints.begin(), stoppingPoints.end(), currentNode) == stoppingPoints.end()) {
       stoppingPoints.push_back(currentNode);
     }